A program for prospective graduate students in psychology

 - You are a 3rd or 4th year undergraduate student or have recently graduated with a Bachelor’s degree in the past few years.

-- This Fall (2021), you intend to apply for admission to research-oriented Master’s or PhD Psychology programs, such as the UBC Psychology graduate program or programs at other universities.
+- You intend to apply for admission to research-oriented Master’s or PhD Psychology programs, such as the UBC Psychology graduate program or programs at other universities.

 - Open to students from anywhere; not restricted to UBC or Canada.